 - How can parents still monitor a student's online behavior, when the iPad can be used anywhere at home?

 - What if students are experiencing technical issues?

 Each student will need his/her own Apple ID for use with the iPad.
-Beginning in the 2015-16 school year, you will use you school Gmail address for a school-specific Apple ID for your iPad to properly work at MTKA.
+Students will use their school Gmail address for a school-specific Apple ID for their iPad to properly work.
 Students who began the 1:1 program earlier may use an existing personal Apple ID not associated with their school Gmail.
 Siblings should not share the same Apple ID, but create their own.
 One Apple ID per student is required.